deuxcoast/ask-dvc/README.md

 - [Django](https://www.djangoproject.com/): The project is written in Python using the Django web framework.

+- [HTMX](https://htmx.org/): A lightweight JavaScript library that extends HTML attributes, allowing us to build a modern, interactive UI without writing lots of JavaScript.

 - [Bootstrap](https://getbootstrap.com): The UI is built with the Bootstrap toolkit, with theming provided by [Bootswatch](https://bootswatch.com/).